BUEC500C1/video-djtrinh/README.md

 In this project, we will be creating a multi-threaded application that picks the top 20 tweets from a Twitter handle and makes a 30 sec video out of it.
 Every three seconds, the top tweet will be shown along with their profile picture and username.
 Currently, the application is a single process running with 4 threads.
 The output format is a 1024x768 resolustion mp4 file running at 25 frames per second.
-Each of the 4 threads is responding for image processing, specifically creating the backgroud, drawing the username, user picture and writing the tweet for all twenty images.
+Each of the 4 threads is responsible for image processing, specifically creating the backgroud, drawing the username, user picture and writing the tweet for all twenty images.

 ### How to Run?